Private School (film): Plot

 After several days of unsuccessfully trying to get Chris back, Jim asks Chris's father for his help in the matter during parent visitation day.
-After Betsy and he tells Chris to take Jim back, she does.
-Meanwhile, Jordan's father (Frank Aletter) has sex with her new stepmother while the chauffeur Chauncey (Ray Walston) listens in.
+After he and Betsy tell Chris to take Jim back, she does.
+Meanwhile, Jordan's father has sex with her new stepmother while the chauffeur Chauncey listens in.
 Not long afterward, Miss Dutchbok, who has mistaken Chauncey for Mr. Leigh-Jensen (Jordan's father), has sex with him in the back of Leigh-Jensen's car.
 Bubba and Betsy, looking to have another tryst, climb into the front seat and turn on the loudspeakers, ensuring that the chauffeur and Ms. Dutchbok's indiscretion is known by everyone present at the program.
-Upon realizing what Bubba has done, Miss Dutchbok lunges at him, eventually resulting in the car rolling out of control down a hill, and going into the pool.
+Upon realizing what Bubba has done, Miss Dutchbok lunges at him, eventually resulting in the car rolling out of control down a hill and going into the pool.
 Chris and Jim then leave for their night of romance at the hotel.
 After failing to have sex that night because Chris finds the hotel too kitschy, as well as getting sick from the room-service food and champagne, they have sex on the beach in the morning.
 Meanwhile, Bubba begins hitting on Jordan, eventually leading to Jordan paying him a midnight visit; when Betsy catches them together, she is apoplectic.
-The film ends with graduation day, where the graduating girls in the first-row moon the headmistress, Miss Dutchbok.
+The final scene shows graduation day, where the graduating girls in the first-row moon the headmistress, Miss Dutchbok.